Zywave/booster/src/_areas/design-system/components/dropdown-multi-selects.md

 #### Selection wrapping and truncation

-* When options are selected from the Dropdown multi-select option list, they will populate inside the select box as selection tags.
-Multiple selection tags should wrap within the select box to fit all.
+* When options are selected from the option list, they will populate inside the select form field as select tags.
+Multiple select tags should wrap within the select form field to fit all.

 ![Dropdown multi-select selection wrapping](/images/multiselect_selectionwrapping.svg)